anyaevostinar/anyaevostinar.github.io/classes/201-w21/syllabus.md

 The Prefect Program offers synchronous videoconferencing tutoring and/or optional collaborative learning sessions for participating classes.
 Prefect sessions review course concepts and often focus on critical thinking and problem-solving exercises centered on the course material.
 Our course prefect(s) will use email or Moodle to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
-* Piazza:
+* Moodle Forum:
-You're welcome to post questions about videos, readings, and activities on Piazza, as well as about homework.
+You're welcome to post questions about videos, readings, and activities on the forum, as well as about homework.
-You shouldn't post much homework code on Piazza, but you can post code related to other assignments.
+You shouldn't post much homework code, but you can post code related to other assignments.
-If you're unsure if a question contains too much detail about the homework, you may still post it on Piazza but mark it as private, sent just to me.
+If you're unsure if a question contains too much detail about the homework, email me instead.
-*Please use Piazza, rather than email, for all written communication.*
 * Talk to me:
 I have both drop in office hours and office hours that are by appointment (for one on one conversations).
-See links at the top of Moodle for more details.
+See links at the top of this document for more details.
 Talking to students is literally my favorite part of this job, please talk to me!
 * Other Carleton resources:
 There are lots of resources to help you at Carleton, and these resources have persisted in virtual form.